Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 To give uniform random noises to molecules, an equilibration takes extremely a long time of periods.
 Thus, we try to use salt ions where 6x6x6 water clusters are fully strengthend with 64 Na(+) and 64 Cl(-) ions at t=1000, and waited by t=1700.
 Then, the salt ions are gradually removed by t=4700, and only water molecules are continued at least for 5 periods of t=50,000 before the real simulation run is again started from t=0.

 The simulation run is shown in the next section in the PDF document with color pictures, "Molecular_Dynamics_Simulation_of_Water_and_Ice_by_TIP5P_Code.pdf".

+It is noted in the simulation that we impose NVE condition so that the box size is constant.
+In the water heating of our experiment, however, the system volume is open and an energy may come in from the outside system.
+It may be possible to have rapid heating of hot bubbling water.

 ### Figures of TIP5P-Code Simulations ###